rahulvs94/autokeras-chest-x-ray/README.md

 # autokeras chest x-ray

-- I have added small set of train and test images for reference
+- Here is the link of small set of train and test images for reference: http://tinyurl.com/y5zmwzb7

 - Also attached the Autokeras library files, since I have created custom functions in some python classes